 Ginseng roots contain hormone like substances that strengthen the immune system, fight stress, protect the liver, prevent memory loss, relieve hot flashes, enhance sexual desire, ease difficult childbirth, regulate blood sugar levels, lower cholesterol levels, and protect against cancer.

 Regular use of ginseng helps protect the spleen and lungs.
 Ginseng use also raises energy levels, can help stop internal bleeding, and is a remedy for diarrhea.
 For treating asthma and cough, combine with ginger.
 For treating chronic cough or weak lungs, combine with mulberry bark.
 For treating gastric ulcer pain, combine with slippery elm.

 Ginseng is considered a powerful, adaptogenic herb.
 It has properties that treat a broad spectrum of diseases.
 Benefits from using ginseng are cumulative.
 Taking the herb for several months to a year (with weekly breaks every two months) is much more effective than short term doses.

 Ginseng is sometimes used in the treatment of cardiovascular disorders and is considered a heart tonic although it can raise blood pressure in some people.
 It also has a therapeutic effect on recurrent viral infections like HIV.

 One of the most promising uses of ginseng is its normalizing effects on skin cancer cells.
 As the world’s ozone layer thins, exposing the population to harmful UV rays, ginseng offers much needed protection.
 It help guard against aging skin and early wrinkling.

 Ginseng offers long term mental and psychological benefits.
 It is good for depression, assists the memory process, improves concentration, and brings about alertness.
 It is often used in the treatment of Alzheimer’s.
 Ginseng is also known to inhibit the growth of liver cancer cells (one of the most difficult cancers to overcome).

 Roots may be chewed or made into tea.
-Ginseng may also be purchased in capsule form for use in herbal medicine.
+Ginseng may also be purchased in tinctures can capsule forms.